Electrical Engineering (ELEN)

 Department: College of Engineering

-This course is a follow-up to ELEN 3421.
+This course is a follow-up to ECEN 3421.
 Topics include frequency response analysis of transistor amplifiers, construction of bode blots, power transistors, and heat sinks, integrated circuit biasing, current mirrors, active load devices, op-amp internal structure, feedback circuits and stability, non-ideal effects in Analog ICs, applications of integrated circuits, and hardware and/or simulation assignments involving filter design, amplifier frequency response, current sources, and 555 timers.

-Prerequisite(s): ELEN 3421 and ELEN 3312
+Prerequisite(s): ECEN 3421 and ELEN 3312

 ELEN 3328 Quantum Mechanics for Electrical Engineers 3 Credits